-Tracks a conversion event.
-Logs an error message if the specified event key doesn't match any existing events.
+This topic describes the Track method that tracks a conversion event or logs an error message if the specified event key does not match any existing events.

 SDK v3.0 and higher

 Use this method to track events across multiple experiments.
 You should only send one tracking event per conversion, even if many feature tests or A/B tests are measuring it.